varunkumardev/amitmerchant1990.github.io/_posts/2020-11-01-how-to-upgrade-application-codebase-to-use-PHP-8-features-rector.md

 $ vendor/bin/rector process src
 ```

-And this will change the `Test.php` file to the following state which is using all the PHP 8.0 features. i.e constructor property promotion, match expressions, and non-capturing exception catches.
+And this will change the `Test.php` file to the following state which is equivalent of all the PHP 8.0 features. i.e constructor property promotion, match expressions, and non-capturing exception catches.

 ```php
 <?php